 (E) Summons and Complaint Served Together – Exceptions.
 The summons and complaint shall be served together unless otherwise ordered by the court.
 When service of a summons is made by publication, the complaint shall not be published.
-When jurisdiction over a party is dependent upon service of process by publication or by his appearance, summons and complaint shall be deemed to have been served at the end of the day of last required publication in the case of service by publication and at the time of the appearance in jurisdiction acquired by appearance.
+When jurisdiction over a party is dependent upon service of process by publication or by his appearance, summons and complaint shall be deemed to have been served at the end of the day of the last required publication in the case of service by publication and at the time of the appearance in jurisdiction acquired by appearance.
 Whenever the summons and complaint are not served or published together, the summons shall contain the full, unabbreviated title of the case.

 Indiana Rules of Civil Procedure Rule 4.1.
 Summons: Service to individuals